morleym/furtive-handbook/docs/format-double-elim.md

 #### Scheduling

 * Flexible length of day.
-You can pick one match per round to broadcast, or you can 'hold up' matches to broadcast multiple/all per round
+You can pick one match per round to broadcast, or you can 'hold up' matches to broadcast multiple/all in a round
 * Double-elimination has *options* for 'match order' in the final handful of matches.
 Work with Comp Ops to determine a suitable order
 * Bracket reset introduces a variance into runtime
   * Grand finals might be one match, or it might be two matches